aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

 type: docs
 weight: 80
 url: /java/get-validation-applied-on-a-cell/
-description: This article show how to apply validation on a Cell with Java
+description: This article shows how to apply validation on a cell with Java
 keywords: apply cell validation in excel with java, apply validation on a cell in excel with java, apply validation in excel with java, cell validation in excel with java, java apply cell validation in excel, java apply validation on a cell in excel, java cell validation in excel, java cell validation
 ai_search_scope: cells_java
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"